Ntsakzin/IMAD5112-Assignment-2/README.md

 Responsive Layouts: XML layouts optimized for different screen sizes and orientations.

 Inclusive Content: Quiz questions span global history—from Ancient Egypt and the Roman Empire to the World Wars and modern movements.
+Here is the link to my youtube video:https://youtu.be/8ObMhiFkUvw